The New Biotech

 In the early stages of IndieBio we invested in food, agriculture, medical devices, biopharma, neurotech, computational bio, industrial bio, and regenerative medicine.
 “We took the risk that nobody else would take,” Head of Investor Relations, Maya Lockwood said.

 In some ways IndieBio is a petri dish, where we spread startups out into the bio-atmosphere.
 Some will survive and some will not.
 From watching many startup’s life cycles we’ve learned some important variables.
 What works in the market, who’s paying for what kind of technology, and what kind of team culture makes a successful company?

 We’re now at an inflection point, where the pandemic has rapidly exposed our system’s vulnerabilities in our healthcare and food supply systems.
-At the same time, the technologies of the “future” don’t seem so far away.
+While at the same time the technologies of the “future” don’t seem so far away.

 Enter 2020, and we’ve experienced the reality of natural disasters and diseases threatening our lives.
 Through this we have realized, to maintain our human health we must also maintain our planet’s.
 “The two are hand in hand,” Axup said, “and in some ways, planetary health is more important.
 If we don’t have a planet, then our individual health doesn’t really matter.”

 Here at IndieBio, we kept these lessons in mind when we invested in solutions for food supply, climate change, agriculture, medicine, and diagnostics.

 As people continue to spearhead the development of biotechnology, we call out to investors to launch sustainability into the future.
 “For these companies to move on to the next level and grow, we need the participation of everyone,” Lockwood said.
 This requires the participation of venture capitalists, corporations, and policy makers.